ErikHartman/erikhartman.github.io_old/posts/markdown-papers.md

 Beyond this, Word offers a bunch of things which really is just bloat, like different fonts, shapes, colors, etc. It also is severely lacking in points 4 and 5.
 Also, it uses the .docx-format, which is impossible to read without using Word.

 LaTeX is way better in points 4 and 5, as writing mathematical expressions and referencing using .bib is extremely easy.
 It also cuts down on the bloat.
 However, it has a bit of a learning curve, is a pain to set up and has several quirks that you have to get used to.
-You can skip the setup by using Overleaf, but then you restrict your writing to having internet access, and you're relying on Overleaf servers.
+You can skip the setup by using Overleaf, but then you restrict your writing to when having internet access, and you're relying on Overleaf servers.

 In the end, I've settled on writing in pure **Markdown** and use a set of tools to get everything you need to write scientific articles.
 I keep my paper-files in a subdirectory in the .git-repo for my project, so that everything is kept in .git and is in the same place.
-I then use Markdown Preview Enchanced and Pandoc to generate the desired formats.
+I then use Markdown Preview Enhanced and Pandoc to generate the desired formats.

 ## What is Markdown
 Markdown is a lightweight markup language that uses plain text formatting syntax to create structured documents.
 Here are some basic examples of Markdown syntax: